leudz/shipyard/README.md

 ## Systems

-Systems makes it very easy to split your logic in manageable chunk.
+Systems make it very easy to split your logic in manageable chunks.
 Shipyard takes the concept quite far.

 You always start with a function or closure and almost always take a few views (reference to storage) as arguments.
 The basic example shown above does just that: